Azure/azure-sdk-for-cpp/sdk/keyvault/azure-security-keyvault-administration/README.md

 To create a new `BackupRestoreClient` to perform these operations, you need the endpoint to an Azure Key Vault HSM and credentials.

-Key Vault BackupRerstoreClient client for C++ currently supports any `TokenCredential` for authenticating.
+Key Vault BackupRestoreClient client for C++ currently supports any `TokenCredential` for authenticating.

 ```cpp Snippet:SampleBackupRestoreCreateCredential
   auto credential